A recursive representation for decoupling time-state dependent jumps from jump-diffusion processes: Main results

 We note that the jump component still enters via the two quantities $G_{m-1}$ and $H$ above, yet only implicitly, because those are based on the previous step $w_{m-1}$ alone.

 \begin{theorem} It holds that

 for $m\in\mathbb{N}$ and $(t,{\bf x})\in[0,T]\times\overline{D}$. \end{theorem}

 Let us stress again that the approximate solution \eqref{wme0} is written on the probability measure $\mathbb{P}_0^{t,{\bf x}}$, that is, with the jump component suppressed.
 In a sense, the representation \eqref{wme0} can be thought of as a further step back from the shortest observation in \eqref{wmrecur2} (shortest, as with $n=1$), whereas not identical to its trivial identity $w_m=w_m$ with $n=0$.
 In short, the sample path strictly before the first jump is identical in law under the two probability measures $\mathbb{P}_{\lambda}^{t,{\bf x}}$ and $\mathbb{P}_0^{t,{\bf x}}$, while the missing information caused by ceasing observation strictly before the first jump can still be compensated by the two terms $G_{m-1}$ and $H$ inside the integral, where the first term $G_{m-1}$ carries over the information from the previous step $w_{m-1}$.
+We note that the two terms $G_{m-1}(t,{\bf x})$ and $H(t,{\bf x})$ are deterministic functions and thus do not vanish even under $\mathbb{P}_0^{t,{\bf x}}$.

-We note that the recursive representation \eqref{wme0} is a distinctive result in the sense that it succeeds to fully decouple cumbersome time-state dependent jumps (as with respect to the expectation $\mathbb{E}_0^{t,{\bf x}}$) from jump-diffusion processes, whereas the existing recursive representations, for instance, in the context of the Poisson disorder problem (such as \cite{37528059}) are written under the original probability measure (that is, $\mathbb{P}_{\lambda}^{t,{\bf x}}$ in our context), corresponding to our previous step (Theorem \ref{theorem wmrecurrsive}), that is, there is no such things as decoupling of jumps.
+We note that the recursive representation \eqref{wme0} is a distinctive result in the sense that it succeeds to fully decouple cumbersome time-state dependent jumps (as with respect to the expectation $\mathbb{E}_0^{t,{\bf x}}$) from jump-diffusion processes, whereas the existing recursive representations, for instance, in the context of the (compound) Poisson disorder problem (such as \cite{37528059}) are written under the original probability measure (that is, $\mathbb{P}_{\lambda}^{t,{\bf x}}$ in our context), corresponding to our previous step (Theorem \ref{theorem wmrecurrsive}), that is, there is no such things as decoupling of jumps.

 It is further worth stressing that no ellipticity condition has been imposed on the underlying stochastic process \eqref{Xprocess} whatsoever.
 As an extreme example, if the diffusion component is fully suppressed ($\sigma\equiv 0$), then the underlying stochastic process \eqref{Xprocess} is fully degenerate under the probability measure $\mathbb{P}_0^{t,{\bf x}}$, that is, the sample path is a deterministic function under $\mathbb{P}_0^{t,{\bf x}}$.
 The representation \eqref{wme0} can then reduce to